10 Interview Questions to Ask Managed Service Providers When Vetting Partners

 Don’t shy away from this one.
 There shouldn’t be any issue with their ability to provide references to current customers.
 Everybody has skeletons in the closet – try to find out why past customers moved to another provider.
 Did the end clients choose the provider or did they fall into it as a result of an M&A?
 That’s not necessarily a bad thing, but you deserve to know.
 When you talk to their references, ask if they feel the MSP delivered on what they promised both contractually and verbally.
 Ask if they can better compete in their vertical.

-Shopping for a managed service provider is often instigated as a cost-cutting measure, coupled with a feeling that the current, ad-hoc built IT infrastructure is a bit of a mess.
+Shopping for a managed service provider is often instigated as a cost-cutting measure, coupled with a feeling that your current, ad-hoc IT infrastructure is a bit of a mess.
 This is perfectly understandable when the short-term, tangible benefits of cheaper IT services are easily understood.

-But the real value resides in the fact that managed services help to streamline operations, to innovate with new technologies and to drive more IT value to the organization.
-Effective managed services can also provide your company with a competitive edge by offering you increased efficiencies and improved internal communications.
+But the real value resides in the fact that managed service providers help to streamline operations, to innovate with new technologies, and to drive more IT value to the organization.
+Effective managed service providers can also give your company a competitive edge by offering you increased efficiencies and improved internal communications.

 A good MSP will offer intelligent and experienced technology professionals, powerful and insightful tools, and, without exception, employ industry-accepted best practices.
 Further, they will be able to provide data protection that complies with all pertinent regulatory requirements.